airbytehq/airbyte/docs/integrations/sources/postgres.md

 6. If you are using `Password Authentication`, then `SSH Login Username` should be set to the password of the User from the previous step.
 If you are using `SSH Key Authentication` leave this blank.
 Again, this is not the Postgres password, but the password for the OS-user that Airbyte is using to perform commands on the bastion.
 7. If you are using `SSH Key Authentication`, then `SSH Private Key` should be set to the RSA Private Key that you are using to create the SSH connection.
 This should be the full contents of the key file starting with `-----BEGIN RSA PRIVATE KEY-----` and ending with `-----END RSA PRIVATE KEY-----`.

+## Integration tests to Postgres via an SSH Tunnel with bastion in docker container

+The test database and bastion run in containers on the same network.
+Connection configuration for integration tests is now taken directly from container settings and does not require a real database connection.
+Establishing an `SSH Tunnel` implies 2 authentication options - using a `Password Authentication` or using a `SSH Key Authentication`

 ### Generating an RSA Private Key
 _Coming soon_